-You may not have realised a simple circular graph could evoke such strong emotions, but we data viz experts are a passionate bunch.
-But why the controversy on the classic pie?
+You may not have realized a simple circular graph could evoke such strong emotions, but why the controversy on the classic pie?

 Born in 1801, pie charts have been highly criticized, compared to, improved, praised and sought after for over 200 years.